AO-Grasp: Articulated Object Grasp Generation

 { \textit{1) Learning viewpoint-independent point correspondences}}:

-To achieve generalization across different camera viewpoints, the \modelPointscore{} must understand that grasp-likelihood scores are viewpoint-independent; that is, a good grasp point on an object will always be good, regardless of the viewing angle.
+To achieve generalization across different camera viewpoints, the \modelPointscore{} must understand that grasp-likelihood scores are viewpoint-independent.
 To facilitate this understanding, we pre-train PN++ using a Siamese Network in a self-supervised manner using the hardest-contrastive loss proposed in \cite{choy2019fully}.
 We finetune this pre-trained PN++ backbone when training the grasp-likelihood output head.

 Inspired by \cite{zhou2020siamesepointnet}, we use a Siamese Network architecture to learn viewpoint-independent point-wise features (see Fig. \ref{fig:pipeline}a).
-One training pass of the Siamese Network takes, as input, two partial view point clouds, $\mathcal{P}_{s(l), v(i)}$ and $\mathcal{P}_{s(l),v(j)}$, of a single instance in the same joint state $s(l)$, but captured from different camera viewpoints $v(*)$.
-This is passed through PN++ to compute point-wise descriptors.
-Subsequently, we uniformly sample a set $\mathcal{Z}$ of matched pairs of points, $f^{v(i),+}_{s(l)}$ and $f^{v(j),+}_{s(l)}$, from $\mathcal{P}_{s(l), v(i)}$ and $\mathcal{P}_{s(l),v(j)}$.
-Then, for each pair point, we randomly sample $\mathcal{N}$ negative points and compute the following hardest contrastive loss,
+One training pass of the Siamese Network takes, as input, two partial view point clouds, $\mathcal{P}_{s, v}$ and $\mathcal{P}_{s,v'}$, of a single instance in the same joint state $s$, but captured from different camera viewpoints $v$ and $v'$.
+These are passed through PN++ to compute point-wise features $F_{s,v}$ and $F_{s,v'}$.
+Next, we uniformly sample a set $Z$ of pairs of matched points $(i, j)$ where $i \in {P}_{s, v}$ and $j \in {P}_{s, v'}$, with corresponding features $f^i_{s,v} \in F_{s,v}$ and $f^{j}_{s,v'} \in F_{s,v'}$.
+Then, we compute the following hardest contrastive loss across all point pairs,